 Your five day Northern Island Itinerary cruise of discovery will show you some of the most beautiful islands in the Galápagos.
 The itinerary begins on Monday from the bay near Baltra airport, from where we'll sail to the glorious white beach of Las Bachas with a pair of brackish water lagoons only a few steps from the sea.
 These lagoons are the feeding grounds of various wading birds, from stilts to flamingos.
 On Tuesday, we explore two fascinating visitor sites on Santiago Island: Buccaneer Cove, home to a large number of marine birds, sea lions, and inter-tidal organisms, and Puerto Egas, with its great walk along pools full of life and good snorkelling and swimming possibilities.
 The next day we visit the red-sand beach of Rábida Island, a lovely trail around some cliffs and a popular spot for swimming, followed by the volcanic viewpoint of Bartolomé in the afternoon, combining a hike, a swim, a beach and coastal exploration - a top Galápagos day!
 From here we sail northeast to the sunken crater of Genovesa, a wild place home to thousands of marine birds, a world a million miles from our own.
 We finish in Puerto Baquerizo Moreno, the capital of the Galápagos Province.
+In 5 days, you can see 11 of the BIG15 Galapagos species !

-Day 11 - Dec 1 - Galapagos Cruise (Baltra, Santa Cruz) (B,L,D)
+Day 10 - Nov 28 - Galapagos Cruise (Baltra, Santa Cruz) (B,L,D)